ippei8jp/ov_trial_2022.1/ssd/README.md

                         to '.labels'.
   -d DEVICE, --device DEVICE
                         Optional
-                        Specify the target device to infer on; CPU, GPU, FPGA, HDDL or MYRIAD is acceptable.
+                        Specify the target device to infer on;
+                        CPU, GPU, FPGA, HDDL or MYRIAD is acceptable.
                         The demo will look for a suitable plugin for device specified.
                         Default value is CPU
   -l CPU_EXTENSION, --cpu_extension CPU_EXTENSION
                         Optional.
                         Required for CPU custom layers.
                         Absolute path to a shared library
                         with the kernels implementations.
-                        以前はlibcpu_extension_avx2.so 指定が必須だったけど、
-                        2020.1から不要になった

 Output Options:
   --save SAVE           Optional.